FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_02_k8sconcepts.md

 ```bash
 kubectl get node
 ```
-you are expected to see a cluster with both master and worker node.Later, Kubernetes will choose where to deploy our application based on Node available resources.
+if you are on self-managed k8s, you are expected to see a cluster with both master and worker node.however, if you are on managed k8s like aks, you will only see worker node listed.
+Kubernetes will choose where to deploy our application based on woker node available.

 ### POD